 Miami’s food culture is as diverse as its neighborhoods.
-The city’s Latin and Caribbean heritage, its oceanside locale, and wealth of unique local ingredients, have all blended to create a culinary scene, unlike few others you’ve come across in your travels.
-If you’re looking for the best food in Miami, I’ve put together a list of the must-try dishes and the best restaurants in the city to find them.
+The city’s Latin and Caribbean heritage, its oceanside locale, and wealth of unique local ingredients, all have blended to create a culinary scene, unlike few others you’ve come across in your travels.

 Please keep in mind these details are subject to change.
 Due to COVID-19, social distancing and face coverings may be required.
 Be sure to check local health officials’ safety regulations and each establishment’s website for updated information before making final plans.